iotaledger/integration-services/api/usage-ssi-bridge.md

 }
 ```

-This nonce must now be signed using the private key of the user keypair and sent back to the `prove-ownership` endpoint via POST, which then returns a JWT string, in case the nonce was successfully signed.
+This nonce must now be signed using the private key of the keypair and sent back to the `prove-ownership` endpoint via POST, which then returns a JWT string, in case the nonce was successfully signed.
 This JWT can then be transformed into a Bearer token and be added into the Authorization header of the request.

 Signing the nonce by the client can be done with the following two function calls.